50 Interesting & Fun Facts About Louisiana State You Should Know

 Interesting Facts About Louisiana

-The Louisiana State Capitol is mentioned in the National Register of Historic Places
+The Louisiana State Capitol in Baton Rouge

 A building with art deco architecture overlooking a pathway between green grass